-We use Sunderland Aquatic Centre and their swimming coaches to inspire our children to learn to swim.
+We use Sunderland Raich Carter Centre and their swimming coaches to inspire our children to learn to swim.
 Year 5 children have the opportunity to attend the Centre and if a child has not developed the key skills by the end of Year 5, they will attend the Centre again in Year 6.

 The Daily Mile is a fully-inclusive, free and simple initiative which improves the physical and mental health of children.
 It’s a social activity where the children run or jog, at their own pace, for 10 minutes every day and it improves focus in the classroom.

 Derwent Hill is situated in Keswick in the Lake District and has been run as an Outdoor Education Centre by City of Sunderland Council since 1962.
 Year 6 children have the opportunity to attend a 5 day residential course every year.

 - Night walks

 - Team Tasks